ParadiseSS13/Paradise/.github/CONTRIBUTING.md

 If you comment on an active pull request or issue report, make sure your comment is concise and to the point.
 Comments on issue reports or pull requests should be relevant and friendly, not attacks on the author or adages about something minimally relevant.
-If you believe an issue report is not a "bug", please report it to the Maintainers, or point out specifically and concisely your reasoning in a comment on the issue report.
+If you believe an issue report is not a "bug", please point out specifically and concisely your reasoning in a comment on the issue itself.

+#### Guidelines:
+ * Comments on Pull Requests and Issues should remain relevant to the subject in question and not derail discussions.
+ * Under no circumstances are users to be attacked for their ideas or contributions.
+All participants on a given PR or issue are expected to be civil.
+Failure to do so will result  in disciplinary action.<br>
+ For more details, see the [Code of Conduct](../CODE_OF_CONDUCT.md).

 ## Issues
 The Issues section is not a place to request features, or ask for things to be changed because you think they should be that way; The Issues section is specifically for reporting bugs in the code.
-Refer to the [Issue Template](ISSUE_TEMPLATE.md) for the exact format that your Issue should be in.

 #### Guidelines:
  * Issue reports should be as detailed as possible, and if applicable, should include